DiscipleTools/disciple-tools-streams/README.md

 # Disciple.Tools - Streams

 A stream is a collection of work, large or small.
-The streams plugin interconnects leaders, disciples, groups, churches, trainings, and other elements with census style reporting.
-A stream can be a large organization, movement, or a few groups started from a single training.
+The streams plugin interconnects leaders, disciples, churches, churches, trainings, and other elements with census style reporting.
+A stream can be a large organization, movement, or a few churches started from a single training.
 It is a named effort that needs to be tracked for good stewardship.

 ## Purpose

 The movement of the kingdom is not clean and organized.
-Streams is an effort to provide a container that allows a disciple maker to track area of work which might be a collection of leaders, trainings, and groups.
+Streams is an effort to provide a container that allows a disciple maker to track area of work which might be a collection of leaders, trainings, and churches.
-Often the reporting from these efforts can lack detail, so the census reporting allows those leaders and key disciples to report on the numbers of baptisms and groups with locations.
+Often the reporting from these efforts can lack detail, so the census reporting allows those leaders and key disciples to report on the numbers of baptisms and churches with locations.

-Organizing collections of work this way, allows leaders to go to one place and understand key leadership, key groups/churches, and key training efforts in those areas.
+Organizing collections of work this way, allows leaders to go to one place and understand key leadership, key churches/churches, and key training efforts in those areas.

 ## Usage